mbernste/mbernste.github.io/_posts/2020-05-11-measure_theory_post_3.md

 I find the full, rigorous definition of the Lebesgue integral to be quite complex.
 It helped me to break this definition down in a sequence of simpler definitions, each building on the next:
 1. Simple functions
-2. The Lebesgue integral of a simple function
+2. The Lebesgue integral of a measurable simple function
-3. The Lebesgue integral of a positive function
+3. The Lebesgue integral of a measurable positive function
 4. The Lebesgue integral

 **1. Simple functions**